![]() |

 Figure 6.
 The Define Reference Architecture workflow details.

 Figure 7.
-The Support Project Teams workflow details.
+The Support Project Teamsworkflow details.